Being an Ahmadi in Pakistan is… well, an experience

 We moved to Karachi a year or two later.
 I had a few brief episodes in school where I clashed with other kids who questioned my faith because they had heard things about it from home, but nothing serious.
 There’s a funny story, though, when a friend of mine in school tried to convert me as he recited chapters from a book called ” Qadiyaniat yani Shaitaniat“.
 I laughed it off and nothing came of it.

-All in all, I would say that I had a pretty normal childhood.
+All in all, I would say that I had a pretty normal childhood, despite being an Ahmadi in Pakistan

 I enjoyed cartoons, got scolded by my parents on mediocre grades, loved video games and despised vegetables.
 As an adult, I have the additional privilege of surrounding myself with friends and colleagues that have never made me feel like an outsider whilst knowing full well of my religious identity.

-That being said, I still haven’t been able to figure out my place in the country, as a whole, given the obvious discrimination against the Ahmadiyya community in Pakistan.
+That being said, I still haven’t been able to figure out my place in the country, as a whole, given the obvious discrimination against any Ahmadi in Pakistan.

 From a legal standpoint, Ahmadis don’t have the right of self identification.
 They can be prosecuted by the courts for even indirectly referencing themselves as Muslims.
 As an Ahmadi if you wish to vote you would first have to acknowledge what the government wants you to say: that you’re a non-Muslim.
 So basically, either you forgo your covenant with God or lose your right to live as an equal citizen.